truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpStaticIPs.md

 8. Click **Test Change**.
 If the network settings are correct, the screen displays the **Save Changes** widget.
 Click **Save Changes**.

    If the test network operation fails or the system times out, your system returns to the network settings before you attempted the change.
-   Verify the name server and default gateway information to try again.
+   Verify the name server and default gateway information to try returning to DHCP again.